SteveKCheng/Mallard/README.md

   - .NET 9 or later

+(Mallard requires .NET 9+ for substituting ``ref struct`` types in generic parameters.
+.NET 10 (version with long-term support) is currently in preview, and Mallard will switch to target that exclusively once a release version is widely available.)

 ## Build instructions

   - Simply open the solution file ``Mallard.slnx`` in your .NET IDE and tell it to build;